darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 ## masks tab

 This tab defines auxiliary controls for the previous tabs.
-Masking controls typically don't require any user modification since the defaults are calibrated to suit most needs and fulfil the scene-referred pixel pipeline expectations.
+Masking controls typically don't require any user modification since the defaults are calibrated to suit most needs and fulfil the normal scene-referred pixel pipeline expectations.
 You should only need to change these settings in specific scenarios.

 ### luminance ranges

 The graphs show the opacity (on the _y_ axis) of the 3 luminance masks relative to the pixel luminance (on the _x_ axis).
-The darkest curve represents the _shadows_ mask, the brightest represents the _highlights_ mask, and the third curve represents the _midtones_.
+The darkest curve represents the _shadows_ mask, the brightest represents the _highlights_ mask, and the third curve represents the _midtones_ mask.

 Only the _shadows_ and _highlights_ masks can be controlled directly -- the _midtones_ mask is computed indirectly from the others and acts as an adjustment variable.